The Poison Sky: Production

+Writing

 The Valiant is equipped with a version of the Torchwood weapon that destroyed the Sycorax ship in "The Christmas Invasion".
 The Doctor remarks to Colonel Mace, "At times like this, I could do with the Brigadier...no offence."
 This is a reference to Brigadier Lethbridge-Stewart.
 The Doctor quips "Are you my mummy?" to Colonel Mace while they are wearing gas masks, in reference to the events of "The Empty Child"/"The Doctor Dances".